dlupu0/HLTB-unipd/README.md

 # HLTB-unipd
-Group Project for Database 2
+Group Project for Database 2 at University of Padua